Velaupy/calculatrix/README.md

-# calculatrice
+# calculatrix
 python calculator that never errors

-literally anything put into the calculatrice will be calculated 99.98% of the time with no errors, if there are no numbers at all present, it'll return 0
+literally anything put into it will be calculated 99.98% of the time with no errors, if there are no numbers at all present, it'll return 0

-in addition it can be used as a module with "calculatrice.math()"
+in addition it can be used as a module with "calculatrix.math()"